mastrero/Sanscript-Tech.github.io/README.md

 # Sanscript-Tech.github.io

 # In Progress........

-This Repo is also open for Hacktoberfest, but don't donly run for t shirt or goodies, make somethhing for good
+This Repo is also open for `Hacktoberfest`, but don't only run for t-shirt or goodies, **make something good**.